DircOfr/KVIrc-Ecriture/README.md

  - Day.kvs contains the aliases.
  - OnTextInput.dfaut.kvs contains what has to be added in event OnTextInput.
- - Action.kvs build the action.
+ - Action.kvs builds the action.

 I'm very conscious of all the things I still have to learn about addons.
  But I thought this kind of options should be present in KVIrc, so I'm transmitting what I have done.